 This doesn’t necessarily mean that you need to have ambitions to work in these areas.
 It may well mean, though, that at RSM, you will also be able to learn from many people with non-traditional backgrounds.

 On career outcomes, 84% of RSM’s MBA class most recently found jobs within 3 months of graduation, with Finance (24%), Consulting (19%), Marketing (17%), and Operations (14%) accounting for most of the offers.
-Amazon, IBM, KPMG, Microsoft, Mitsubishi, Philips, PwC, and Samsung are some of the top global names who hire RSM MBA students.
+Amazon, IBM, KPMG, Microsoft, Mitsubishi, Philips, PwC, and Samsung are some of the top global names that hire RSM MBA students.

 Now, what does it take to get there, and how do you tackle the RSM MBA essays?